chef/chef-web-docs/chef_master/source/workflow.rst

 Projects
 =====================================================
-Chef Automate relies on git and uses its lightweight feature branches as the mechanism for handling changes before they merge, as well as its ability to perform merges automatically.
+Workflow relies on git and uses its lightweight feature branches as the mechanism for handling changes before they merge, as well as its ability to perform merges automatically.
 Each pipeline has a designated target branch into which it will merge approved changes.
-Chef Automate uses a "gated master" model that manages merges to the target branch.
-(In preparation for using Chef Automate, it is helpful if team members understand how to use feature branches.)
+Workflow uses a "gated master" model that manages merges to the target branch.
+(In preparation for using Workflow, it is helpful if team members understand how to use feature branches.)

-Chef Automate uses projects to organize work across multiple teams.
+Workflow uses projects to organize work across multiple teams.
 You can create as many projects as you need.
 A common approach is to have one project for each major component of your system.
 Each project has its own git repository.
-(Chef Automate includes a git server for hosting project repositories.
+(Workflow includes a git server for hosting project repositories.
 It is also possible to integrate with GitHub and GitHub Enterprise for the git-related aspects of the workflow.)

 Organizations allow you to group related projects and provide scope for authorization rules.